Eino: Workflow Orchestration Framework

 map[string]any{"prompt": "prompt from START", "context": "retrieved context"}

-Conversely, if you use the Graph or Chain API, you need to choose one of the two:
+In contrast, if using Graph or Chain API, you must choose one of two options:

-- Use OutputKey to convert the output type of the node (the START node cannot be added, so an additional passthrough node must be added), and the input of the ChatTemplate node will include the full output of START and retriever (instead of just the few fields that are actually needed).
+• Use OutputKey to convert node output types (can’t add to START node, so need an extra passthrough node), and the ChatTemplate node’s input will include the full output of START and retriever (rather than just the specific fields actually needed).

 // creates and invokes a simple workflow with only a Lambda node.